sumitkm/electricedit/Readme.md

+#Electric Edit

-A simple HTML editor that aspires to be a world class XPlat blog editor soon!
+##A simple cross platform HTML editor that aspires to be a world class blog editor soon!

-Built on ElectronJS by Github!
+Built using "Electron by Github"!

 **Getting started**